martinboers/plcnext-book/src/ch02-02-plcnext-runtime-components.md

 ## PLCnext Runtime Components

-PLCnext Control firmware was introduced briefly in the previous chapter.
-PLCnext Control firmware features can be broadly categorised as either:

-1. Features commonly available on general-purpose Linux distributions, or
-2. Features developed by Phoenix Contact, that are not available on other Linux distributions.

-The second group of features includes:

-* commands like `update-plcnext` and `recover-plcnext` that you saw previously, and
-* software components that are started and controlled by the `PLCnext Runtime`.

-This chapter will look at the factory-installed software components that make up the PLCnext Runtime, including:
+Factory-installed software components that make up the PLCnext Runtime include:

 * I/O and Fieldbus components
 * Service components
 * System components
 * PLC components

 An overview of these component categories is given in the [PLCnext Technology Info Center][comp-info].

-Before we look at how the PLCnext runtime instantiates components, lets look at what components are available in each of the above categories.
+The categories are arbitrary, and in fact there is no concept of component categories in the PLCnext runtime itself.

 Components are defined in C++ shared object libraries, which are located in the `/usr/bin` directory on the PLC.
-The tables below includes links to more information on each feature.
+The tables below list these shared object libraries, the components they define, and links to more information on the function that each component implements.

 ### I/O Components